Email is one of the best ways available to any business to market and sell products to customers.

 The quick actions menu allows you to quickly launch landing pages or newsletters using professional templates and guides.

-If you are creating a more in-depth marketing campaign, the main menu opens up a ton of options, from autoresponders to landing pages, forms, surveys, and webinars.
+If you are creating a more in-depth marketing campaign, the main menu opens up a ton of options, from autoresponders to landing pages, forms, and webinars.

 Once you have created all the elements you need to start your campaign, you can use our intuitive workflow builder to control how customers move down your marketing funnel:

 In the Marketing Automation Workflow Builder, you get to choose from a variety of different conditions, actions, and filters.

 As the tool’s integrated with other marketing features inside GetResponse, you’ll be able to use marketing automation to follow up with webinar leads, send web push messages, or even launch SMS campaigns.

 Campaign Monitor’s marketing automation tools are focused on email.

 You can use it to create an automated welcome series, VIP offers, and re-engagement campaigns.
 Using pre-built templates and setting triggers and rules in the workflow builder, you can customize when and if subscribers will be sent certain emails.